-After screening, your next visit will be for the first vaccination with ChAd63 PvDBP.
-We call this day 0 (D0).
 After vaccination, we will need to see you in clinic to review any symptoms you may have experienced from the vaccine.
-These visits will take place on days 1, 2, 7, 14 and 28 (D1, D2, D7, D14 and D28) after vaccination.
-Between visits and up to day 28 after vaccination, you will be asked to continue recording your symptoms in the e-diary.
+These visits will take place on days 1, 3, 7, 14 and 28 after vaccination.
+Between visits and up to day 28 after vaccination, you will be asked to continue recording your symptoms in the ediary.

-Second vaccination with MVA PvDBP and follow ups
+Second vaccination with PvDBPII in Matrix M1 and follow ups